mpanighetti/dnd5e-adventures/tier-2/guadana.md

 _**Jawbreaker.**_ If the esqueleto moves at least 10 feet straight toward a target and then hits it with a headbutt attack on the same turn, the target takes an extra 5 (2d4) damage, and if the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

-_**Alfeñique Nature.**_ The esqueleto doesn’t require air, food, drink, or sleep.
+_**Alfeñique Nature.**_ The esqueleto doesn't require air, food, drink, or sleep.
 When the esqueleto is reduced to 0 hit points, it collapses into a pile of sugar dust and is destroyed.

 #### Actions